What is Day for Change?

 - Start by registering your school online

 - Next, organise a fundraising activity of your choice.
-We’ve got heaps of ideas to get you started and help you boost your fundraising target
+We’ve got heaps of fundraising ideas to get you started and help you boost your fundraising target

 The big Day for Change will be on Wednesday 24 May, but you can fundraise whenever suits your school’s calendar.
 Why not join other schools across the UK to share images and stories for your fundraising activities at #dayforchange?

-Every school that registers for Day for Change will be sent their welcome pack in the spring term 2017, which includes a how-to guide and lots of other useful and fun materials and tools.
+Every school that registers for Day for Change will be sent their welcome pack in the spring term 2017, which includes a how-to guide and lots of other useful and fun fundraising materials and tools.